 - 2.1 The number of turnover cases of All Social Work Posts is equal to the sum of the number of turnover cases of Degree and Diploma Posts. - 2.2 All the turnover rates of Degree, Diploma and All Social Work Posts dropped significantly during the period from 1995/96 to 1999/2000.
 The downward trend reversed and the turnover rates remained relatively stable during the period from 2000/01 to 2003/04.
 Coupled with the recovery of the economy and other factors, the turnover rates of Degree, Diploma and All Social Work Posts gradually increased during the period from 2004/05 to 2006/07.
 After that, the turnover rates for Degree Posts were quite stable. - 2.3 The turnover rates for Diploma and All Social Work Posts dropped during the period from 2007/08 to 2009/10, and then rose slightly in 2010/11.
-In 2011/12, the turnover rates for both the Degree and All Social Work Posts moved upwards.
+In 2011/12, the turnover rates for both Degree and All Social Work Posts moved upwards.
 However, the turnover rates for Degree, Diploma and All Social Work Posts moved downwardly in both 2012/13 and 2013/14.
 While the turnover rates for Degree Posts and All Social Work Posts rose in 2014/15, a slight drop was recorded in the turnover rate for Diploma Posts.
 There were increases in the turnover rates for Degree and All Social Work Posts in 2015/16.
-The turnover rates for Degree and All Social Work Posts in 2016/17, but a rise was recorded in the turnover rate for Diploma Posts.
-In contrast, the turnover rates for Degree and All Social Work Posts rose in 2017/18, but a slight drop was recorded in the turnover rate for Diploma Posts.
-Subsequently in 2018/19, there were increases in the turnover rates for Degree, Diploma and All Social Work Posts and the respective rates remained stable in 2019/20.
-However, decreases were recorded in the turnover rates for Degree, Diploma and All Social Work Posts in 2020/21.
+The turnover rates for Degree and All Social Work Posts dropped in 2016/17, but a rise was recorded in the turnover rate for Diploma Posts.
+In contrast, the turnover rates for Degree and All Social Work Posts rose in 2018/19, there were increases in the turnover rate for Diploma Posts.
+Subsequently in 2018/19, there were increases in the turnover rates for Degree, Diploma and All Social Work Posts and All Social Work Posts rose in 2018/19, there were increases in the turnover rate for Diploma Posts.